mikiec84/abbe98.github.com/_posts/2016-11-12-kyrksok-se-and-wikidata.md

 Setting up a site and display content is never that interesting or much of a challenge not even if there is content from a lot of different sources as long as there is links between them.

-Guess what\,
+Guess what,

-there was no such links\,
+there was no such links,

 Luckily Wikidata is a perfect place to link all the datasets together.